Rumination And Mental Health: How Ruminating Affects You

 Work on your self-esteem

 Sometimes, rumination occurs when a person has self-doubt or is questioning their strengths.
 By boosting your self-esteem, you may find that you feel safer in how you can handle life’s challenges.
-You might try identifying your strengths and building on them.
+You might try identifying your strengths and building on them instead of dwelling on self-blame for your ruminating thoughts.

-If rumination takes place daily, your regular routine could be reinforcing rumination.
-For example, you may find yourself in the habit of ruminating in bed at night.
+There may be relationships between your regular habits and daily rumination.
+For example, you may find yourself in the habit of ruminating in bed at night as you mentally replay stressful events from the day.
 To break the cycle, you might try a different bedtime routine, such as going to bed at a different time, or trying a new form of relaxation before bed, such as a warm shower, reading something calming, or listening to a guided meditation.

-Changing your mealtimes or the time at which you exercise may also help.
-Something that changes your routine (but remains healthy) can help you weaken the cycle of rumination.
+Changing your meal times or the time at which you exercise may also help.
+Something that changes your routine (but remains healthy) can help you weaken the cycle of rumination or act as a distraction.
 A quick physical change can also help, like getting a new pillow or pillowcase, which can be both comfortable and engage your senses in a new way.
 After all, if you’re focusing on how it feels to sleep on a soft, new pillowcase or are engaged in a book, you might give your mind a break from ruminating.

 Takeaway